blynkkk/docs/glossary.md

 ## V

-`Virtual Pin -` think of them as channels for sending any data used to interface with other libraries and implement custom logic.
+`Virtual Pin` - think of them as channels for sending any data used to interface with other libraries and implement custom logic.
 Has have no physical representation.

 ## W

 `Widget` - interface module that eases digital and analog data reading.

-## Y

-## Z